-This blog explores my interview with Tracy, a 20 year old undergraduate at the university of Kent, studying sociology and who has just completed her second year.
-As a friend of Tracy, I was ecstatic when she accepted this interview as her vibrant character could never stay hidden.
+This blog explores my interview with Tracy, a 20 year old undergraduate at the university of Kent, studying sociology and has just completed her second year.
+As a friend of Tracy, I was ecstatic when she accepted this interview as her vibrant character couldn’t be concealed from this project.

 Tracy was born in Ghana, lived in Italy and is now currently residing in South London, Croydon.
 She points out to me that despite her being through a lot, her faith in God has grown and kept her going.

 “YouTube means a lot to me.
 To have a platform where I can be myself and inspire others is something I’ve always dreamt of”

 Having the ability to transition from engaging in sensitive topics to making her audience laugh, Tracy views YouTube as a source to uplift and entertain others, as well as having that carefree will to make fun of herself, as well as to ultimately make somebody’s day just by documenting her life which is one of the most positive consequences of YouTube for her.